 - Purdue established Boilermaker Health Innovations, a nonprofit Purdue corporation focused on raising money for the sole purpose of translating Purdue's drugs into human clinical trials.
 An advisory board helps determine which Purdue drugs have the greatest potential for having an impact in medicine.
 The board is nearly ready to select the first candidate drug for translation.

-- The success of the Institute for Drug Discovery has created the need for more faculty, including the four new faculty researchers who were hired in fall 2015.
+- The success of the Institute for Drug Discovery has created the need for more faculty, including the 12 new faculty researchers with expertise in drug discovery who were hired in since 2013.

-- Purdue’s drug discovery researchers have made many promising advances in drug discovery since the Purdue Moves were announced.
-Here are a few examples of their exciting advancements:
+- Purdue's drug discovery researchers have made many promising advances in drug discovery since the Purdue Moves were announced.
+Here are a few examples of their exciting progress:

 - In March 2016, a team led by Richard Kuhn, director of the Purdue Institute for Inflammation, Immunology and Infectious Disease, and Michael Rossmann, Purdue's Hanley Distinguished Professor of Biological Sciences, was the first in the world to determine the structure of the Zika virus, revealing insights critical to the development of effective antiviral treatments and vaccines.